Limassol Marina: Company Taxation in Cyprus

 • Both Cyprus tax resident companies are at least 75% (voting shares) held by a third company directly or indirectly.

-As from 1 January 2015 interposition of a non- Cyprus tax resident company(ies) will not affect the eligibility for group relief as long as such company(ies) is/are tax resident of either an EU country or in a country with which Cyprus has a tax treaty or an exchange of information agreement (bilateral or multilateral).
+As of 1 January 2015 interposition of a non- Cyprus tax resident company(ies) will not affect the eligibility for group relief as long as such company(ies) is/are tax resident of either an EU country or in a country with which Cyprus has a tax treaty or an exchange of information agreement (bilateral or multilateral).
+A partnership or a sole trader transferring business into a company can carry forward tax losses for future utilization.

-2. Other Taxes
+Other Taxes

-2.1 Annual Levy
+Annual Levy

 All companies registered with the Cypriot Registrar of Companies must pay an annual fee of €350.

-• The annual fee is payable by 30 June of each year
+• The annual fee is payable by 30 June of each year.

-• In case the fee is not paid on time, Tax Authorities impose a charge of 10% if you still complete the payment within two months of the due date.
-Late payments, within five months of the due date, include an additional charge of 30%.
+• If the fee is not paid on time, tax authorities will charge 10% if you still complete the payment within two months of the due date.
+Late payments within five months of the due date include an additional charge of 30%.
+The Registrar of Companies can strike you off if you do not pay its annual levy within one year of the due date.

-2.2 VAT
+VAT

 • another EU Member State by a legal person